< Back

 St Catherine of Alexandria kneels to receive the ring from the Christ Child.
 St Francis (reading aloud or singing), St Jerome, John the Baptist (pointing to the Child) and St Anthony of Padua (with flaming heart) stand on the left.
 John the Evangelist (with quill and book), St Nicholas of Bari (with his three gold balls), St Lawrence (with gridiron and martyr's palm) and an unidentified bearded saint are on the right.
 The picture was acquired in 1843 from the collection of the Duke of Braschi at Rome.
 Its earlier provenance is unknown, but it could conceivably be the lost high altarpiece from the Clarissan convent of San Lorenzo at Siena.
 It was ascribed to Fra Bartolommeo when acquired, and later given to Albertinelli and to Francesco Granacci.
 It was not recognised as a work of Beccafumi until Berenson’s 1932 Lists.
 A comparatively early work (late 1510s or early 1520s).
 It spent many years rolled up in storage.

 Sarteano (10 km from Siena).
-San Martino in Foro.
+San Martino in Foro (Sala d'Arte Domenico Beccafumi).

 *Annunciation.
 Canvas (transferred from panel), 237 x 222.

-This fine painting hangs on the right wall of the church, which was rebuilt in the nineteenth century.
-It was first published (by Mason Perkins) as a work of Beccufami only in 1932.
-It is probably the picture mentioned in a document of 1548 as painted by Beccafumi two years earlier for Gabriello d’Antonio da Sarteano.
+This fine painting was first published (by Mason Perkins) as a work of Beccafumi only in 1932.
+It is almost certainly the picture mentioned in a document of 1548 as painted by Beccafumi two years earlier for Gabriello d’Antonio da Sarteano.
 It must be one of the artist’s last paintings.
 The Virgin’s shrinking pose seems to be based on that of the Virgin in Michelangelo’s Sistine Last Judgement of 1535-41.
 The 1548 document (which refers to a 'tavola d'atare con più figure e suoi ornamenti') seems to suggest that the picture had a predella, but no panels from one have been certainly traced.
+The church, which was rebuilt in the nineteenth century, reopened as a small museum in 2016.
+The picture was restored in 2023.

 Siena.
 Pinacoteca Nazionale.